Skip to main content

 - 25 grams (.88 oz) salt

-- Make soaker in large bowl using flour and 700 grams (25 oz) water.
+- Make soaker in large bowl using 600 grams white floor and all of the whole wheat flour and 700 grams (25 oz) water.
 Mix and let stand for 1 hour.

 - In small bowl, mix 125 grams (4.5 oz) water, honey, and yeast.
 When mixture is foamy, about 10 to 15 minutes, add to soaker with seeds.